swlaschin/Railway-Oriented-Programming-Example/readme.md

 There are two scenarios that I will use in this example:

-* **Get a customer**.
+**Get a customer**.
 The steps are:

 * Validate the input params.
 * Fetch the customer from the database.
 * Convert the customer into a DTO.
 * Return the DTO or the appropriate error.

-* **Add or update a customer**.
+**Add or update a customer**.
 The steps are:

 * Validate the input params.
 * Convert the DTO into customer.
 * Insert or update the customer in the database.
 * If the customer's email has changed, send them a notification.
 * Return OK or the appropriate error.

 Each scenario is implemented twice, in both C# and F#.
 The first implementation has no error handling, while the second implementation has complete error handling.

-These implementations will demonstrate that error handling is very complex in C#, while in F#, using the Railway Oriented Programming approach, the error handling code is just as simple as the non-error-handling code.
+These implementations demonstrate that error handling is very complex in C#, while in F#, using the Railway Oriented Programming approach, the error handling code is just as simple as the non-error-handling code.

 ## Running the code